 A simple definition

 A quick internet search will likely result in many definitions of business resilience.
 In the past, we have all thought of business resilience by other names, such as risk management, emergency management, business continuity, disaster recovery planning, and risk mitigation.
-Business resilience looks at a broader approach to planning, focusing on how to continue organizational success when issues threaten current processes.
+Business resilience looks at a broader approach to planning, focusing on continuing organizational success when issues threaten current processes.

 In this paper, we’ll start with a simple definition and then expand on that definition by elaborating on different parts of it.
 The simple definition we’ll start with is: